 Go where they are: If we agree that most professional households looking to employ a nanny have a LinkedIn account, it makes sense to be there too!

 Being on the platforms they are most comfortable with may help you stand out.

 Sets the right tone: LinkedIn is for professionals, and being on it shows that you consider your role to be that of a professional – which it most certainly is.

 Helps build confidence: An important part of the search process is checking references and experience.
 And here, you can clearly set out yours.
 Not only that, but it’s also your chance to check the family out.
 Remember, reference checking works both ways!

 Easy to maintain and share: it does take a little time to get your profile set up, but once it’s done, it’s done!
-And it’s really easy to go back into it and update as your career and experience developed.
+And it’s straightforward to go back into it and update as your career and experience develop.